lucianonooijen/Personal-Website/assets/blocks/experience.md

 _05/2019 - 03/2020_ ~ **Software engineer, ad interim**

 - Leading frontend developer for De Omschakelaar project at Eneco, via Dept Agency
-- Front-end development in React/Typescript with Redux connected to .NET Core for data fetching/saving
+- Front-end development in React/Typescript with Redux connected to .NET Core for storage
-- Creating code generation tools to convert different data formats to JSON to be used for calculations
+- Creating code generation tools to convert different data formats to JSON for calculations
 - Using automation to speed up the development process
 - Creation of tooling to better tackle existing technical debt